YongJiunn/bootc-ci-testing/service_design/ci-pipeline-design.md

 ## Phase 2: Pull Request Gating (Shift-Left Validation)

-Before any code merges to `main`, it must successfully compile, boot, pass functional tests, and clear a CVE scan.
+Before any code merges to `main`, it must successfully compile, boot, pass functional tests, and gone through a CVE scan.
 This prevents broken or vulnerable configurations from entering the main branch.

 ### Dynamic Build Matrix